Normaliz/Normaliz/ReadMe.md

 ## Installation

-Download  and decompress
+Download  and extract
 - the source basic package `normaliz-x.y.z.zip` (or tar.gz) or the extended source package `normaliz-.y.z-full.zip` (`x.y.z` denotes the version) from the release page of this repository.

-Download and decompress
+Download and extract
 - the executable for your system (`normaliz-x.y.zLinux64.zip`, `normaliz-x.y.zMacOS.zip` or `normaliz-x.y.zLinux64.zip`).

 Or compile Normaliz yourself on Linux or MacOS by one of the installation scripts